-Redevelopment and infill development should be designed to complement the existing scale of historic buildings in Downtown.
+Redevelopment and infill development should be designed to complement the existing scale of historic buildings in the Downtown.
 Quality design should be utilized to keep the pedestrian-friendly nature of the streets, including consistent setbacks, upper-stories that step back from the street, clear entrances facing streets, and building materials and design that echo historic qualities.
 A combination of zoning standards, design guidelines, and design review procedures should work in concert to help ensure that new development adds to the handsome character of the community.

-Strategy 3.2: Adopt design guidelines to supplement and be consistent with zoning standards with appropriate village enforcement.
+Strategy 3.2: Adopt design guidelines, with appropriate Village enforcement, to supplement and be consistent with zoning standards.

-While zoning can address key issues, more detailed design guidelines should be adopted to guide the actions of the Architectural Review Board and proposed Historic Review Board (see Chapter 8 Quality of Life).
+While zoning can address key issues, more detailed design guidelines should be adopted to guide the actions of the Architectural Review Board and the proposed historic preservation subcommittee (see Chapter 8 Quality of Life).
 The Architectural Review Board has prepared draft guidelines which address many of these key issues and should, upon review and revisions as appropriate, be adopted to give them official standing.
-The revised design guidelines should include the compatibility of new architecture with existing buildings in terms of styles, materials and building orientation.
-The guidelines should include helpful diagrams representing desirable development and building features.
-Landscaping and lighting regulations should be encompassed in the design guidelines.

-Strategy 3.3: Investigate c reatinge a Downtown Hhistoric Delistrict.
+Strategy 3.3: Investigate creating a Downtown Historic District.